galanonym/.vim/readme.md

 Marks

-    ma - set mark a on current cursor location
+    ma - set mark "a" on cursor position
-    'a - jump to line marked with a
-    `a - jump to cursor position marked with a
+    `a - jump to cursor position marked with "a" mA - set global "A" mark on cursor position
-    `. - jump to cursor position where last change occured `` - jump back to cursor position in current buffer where jumped from
+    `A - jump to global cursor position (in other buffer) marked with "A" `. - jump to cursor position where last change occured `` - jump back to cursor position in current buffer where jumped from